Hoi An Wanderlist

-The beautiful Reaching Out Teahouse in the heart of the Hoi An old town not only offers the perfect people watching spot, but also delicious tea and a worthwhile cause.
+The beautiful Reaching Out Teahouse in the heart of the Hoi An old town not only offers the perfect people-watching spot but also delicious tea and a worthwhile cause.
 All of the staff are deaf, and they urge you to also enjoy your tea in quiet.
-The whole experience is very humbling, as you think about the difficulties they must overcome.
-To make it even more worthwhile the profits go back into the community, funding training to teach those with physical disabilities skills that will help them to find work and fully integrate into society.
+The whole experience is very humbling.
+The profits go back into the community, funding training for those with physical disabilities to develop skills that will help them to find work.

 Drinks ~60-80k / snacks from 30k

 ⏰ Weekdays from 8:30-21:00 / weekends from 10-20:30